Best Podium Alternative: ReviewSync vs Podium for Small Business

 - Lead capture via webchat is important to your sales process

-- You can commit to a 12-month contract
+- You can commit to a 12-month auto-renewing subscription

 Common Podium customers: dental offices, auto dealerships, home service companies, med spas.
 Businesses where appointment booking and two-way texting drive revenue.